chesstor/D-Piper/README.md

 For installing, running and managing Python packages, we recommend using [Anaconda](https://docs.anaconda.com/free/anaconda/install/windows/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html#windows-installers) distribution.
 The latter is a lighter release of Anaconda.

 For avoiding conflicts among the dependencies and Python versions while running D-Piper, it's recommended to create a **new conda environment** with the same Python and packages versions in which it was programmed.
-You can do this:
+You can do this by:

 * **Option 1**. [*Manually*](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) from the Anaconda Prompt by running: